-Also, the recent case law of the Parisian courts shows that judges award legal fees more and more in relation to the real costs that have been borne by a party and not symbolic sums, as it has often been the case before.
+Also, the recent case law of the Parisian courts shows judges award legal fees more and more in relation to the real costs that have been borne by a party and not symbolic sums, as it has often been the case before.

-Under French practice, defendants in patent infringement proceedings are filing more and more counterclaims based on the harm arising from patent infringement claims.
+Under French practice, defendants in patent infringement proceedings are filing more and more counterclaims based on the harm arising from patent infringement claims (Cass. com., February 10, 2015, case n°2013/20150).